dcmwijaya/IBMAETER/README.md

 <br><br>

 ## LICENSE
-BSD 3 CLAUSE LICENSE - Copyright © 2023 - Devan C. M. Wijaya, S.Kom et al
+BSD 3 CLAUSE LICENSE - Copyright © 2023 - Devan C. M. Wijaya et al

 Dissemination and use in source and binary form, with or without with or without modification, is allowed provided that the following conditions are met: